cockroachdb/docs/v19.1/set-transaction.md

 toc: true
 ---

-The `SET TRANSACTION` [statement](sql-statements.html) sets the transaction priority after you [`BEGIN`](begin-transaction.html) it but before executing the first statement that manipulates a database.
+The `SET TRANSACTION` [statement](sql-statements.html) sets the transaction priority, access mode, and "as of" timestamp after you [`BEGIN`](begin-transaction.html) it but before executing the first statement that manipulates a database.

 ## Synopsis